-- Install Partitions Backup & Restore, and ES File Explorer apps from Google Play Store on your Android mobile.
+- Install Partitions Backup & Restore, and File Explorer Root Browser apps from Google Play Store on your Android mobile.

 - When asked for, grant root access to both the apps.

-- Launch Partitions Backup app and click on Settings icon present on the top right corner of the app.
+- Launch Partitions Backup app and then click on the Settings icon present on the top right corner of the app.